Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

 \subsubsection{A combined narrative and further considerations}

-Synthesizing our results together, we present a simple cartoon schematic in Figure~\ref{fig:cartoon} to describe the effect of the cosmic web on the early ($z\gtrsim1$) morphological evolution of galaxies in TNG50.
-We sketch out the rough qualitative dependence of various morphological properties on the density of the nearest filament in the middle, and illustrate the the types of morphological characteristics associated with lower- and higher-density filaments on the left and right, respectively.
-The arrows inside the low- and high-density filaments indicate the relative dynamics of accretion from different densities as alluded to in the previous section.
+Synthesizing our results together, we propose a simple cartoon schematic in Figure~\ref{fig:cartoon} to describe the effect of the cosmic web on the early ($z\gtrsim1$) morphological evolution of galaxies in TNG50.
+We sketch the rough qualitative dependence of various morphological properties on the density of the nearest filament in the middle and illustrate the types of morphological characteristics associated with lower- and higher-density filaments on the left and right, respectively.
+The arrows inside the low- and high-density filaments indicate the relative dynamics of accretion from different densities, as alluded to in the previous section.
 We highlight a differential residual effect of filaments; low-density filaments are associated with the formation of prolate galaxies and halos, low-spin galaxies, and stars in velocity dispersion-dominated orbits, while high-density filaments are associated with the formation of spheroidal halos, oblate/high-spin galaxies, and stars in highly rotation-supported orbits.
-Many of these trends disappear or reverse slightly in the last $\sim$8 Gyr, but some remain at lower redshifts, notably the rise in stellar spin in high-density filaments.
+In the last $\sim$8 Gyr, many of these trends disappear, but some remain -- such as the rise in stellar spin in high-density filaments -- and some new trends also appear -- such as the rise (fall) in spheroidal (oblate) stellar shapes with filament density.